smartdevicelink/sdl_evolution/proposals/NNNN-Add-screen-stack-management-module.md

 ## Motivation
-Currently, the screens displayed by `setDisplayLayout` and `PerformInteraction` are independent, and there is no relation between each screen.
+Currently, the screens displayed by `Show` and `PerformInteraction` are independent, and there is no relation between each screen.
 However, in many cases of the App development process, each screen has a relationship with each other.
 Therefore, the screen transition specifications expected by the app developers may not be realized.
 By adding a screen management module and managing transitions, this problem can be solved and reduce the burden to screen development.
 For example, pressing the back button to enable screen transitions such as return to the previous screen.
 As a result, it is possible to build a better UX by reducing the inconvenience of use as much as possible for the users.

 <b>Current behavior</b>
- - `PerformInteraction` and `setDisplayLayout (template)` are independent screens.
+ - `PerformInteraction` and `Show (template)` are independent screens.
  - HMI controls menu/submenu displays and screen transitions.
  - Contents displayed in menu/submenu are provided by `AddCommand`, `DeleteCommand`, `AddSubMenu`, `DeleteSubMenu` of the app.
  - When pushing the menu item, the HMI sends an `onCommand` notification to the mobile, and then the mobile determines the operation.